drodriguez97/Project_1-Bags/README.md

 Big O notation (for each method, in best case and worst case, with explanations) - (Name goes here)

-Javadoc Comments (with generated Javadoc folder, and subfolders) - (Name goes here)
+Javadoc Comments (with generated Javadoc folder, and subfolders) - (John)
     => Will submit link to Javadoc's start page (index.html)

 Screencast going over your code - (Daniel, John, Priscilla)